qfpl/blog/content/posts/nix/getting-started-with-nix.md

 We _could_ get our packages by checking out a copy of the set of community packages:
 ```
+# About 500Mb is downloaded at the time of writing
 git clone https://github.com/NixOS/nixpkgs my-nixpkgs-checkout
 ```
 then finding the right branch and installing what we want.